 For more information about this Hadassah fundraiser, please contact: Veronika Barash at firstname.lastname@example.org, 678-230-4235 or Lee Tanenbaum at LRTanny@gmail.com, 678-310-0873 OR check out our flyer.

 Hadassah Greater Atlanta In The News

-The Atlanta Jewish Times featured Hadassah Greater Atlanta's century of success and preview of the Hadassah 98th National Convention.
+The Atlanta Jewish Times featured Hadassah Greater Atlanta's century of success and the Hadassah 98th National Convention.

 Check out the articles featured below:

 Hadassah Atlanta’s Gala on Oct.
 30th at The Grand Hyatt Atlanta in Buckhead was the culmination of a year of centennial celebrations when almost 450 guests gathered to commemorate the first 100 years of Hadassah in Atlanta and bring in the start of the next 100 years in style.

 To illustrate Hadassah’s initiative, “Research in Service to Humanity,” Dr. Rachel Schonberger introduced a surprise guest speaker, Stewart Greenberg, a Florida man diagnosed with metastatic melanoma five years ago.
 He recounted that after he was told that nothing more could be done to save his life by American oncologists and that he had only months to live, he went to Israel where he was treated by Hadassah’s Dr. Michal Lotem.